geoph9/GraphemeToPhoneme-Greek/README.md

     ```
     python -m g2p_greek --path-to-words-txt /home/user/data/words.txt \
                         --path-to-lexicon ./el-gr.dic \
-                        --out-path /home/user/data/new_lexicon.dic
+                        --out-path /home/user/data/new_lexicon.dic \
+                        --substitute-words-path /home/user/data/substitute_words.json
    ```

     The above will read each line of the `words.txt` file and for each word that it finds, it will find its phonemes (either in the lexicon or by the algorithm) and will create an entry to the `new_lexicon.dic`.
+Also, if there are words in words.txt that exist in the keyset of `substitute_words.json` then they will be converted to the corresponding json value.
     Example output:

     ```